 Heparin-induced thrombocytopenia (HIT) is a rare but potentially life-threatening adverse drug reaction associated with heparin therapy.
 Although heparin is widely used for the prevention and treatment of thromboembolic disorders, clinicians must remain vigilant for unexpected declines in platelet counts, particularly in elderly patients and those undergoing orthopedic procedures.
 This case emphasizes the clinical relevance of monitoring platelet trends rather than relying on absolute platelet values alone, as a significant relative fall in platelet count can be an early indicator of HIT.

 In the present case, the patient developed a noticeable reduction in platelet count following exposure to heparin, with subsequent improvement after discontinuation of the drug.
 The timing of thrombocytopenia, absence of alternative causes, and platelet recovery upon heparin withdrawal strongly support a diagnosis of immune-mediated HIT.
-This observation is consistent with published evidence describing HIT type II as an antibody-mediated condition involving platelet factor-4-heparin complexes, leading to platelet activation, consumption, and a paradoxical hypercoagulable state.
+This observation is consistent with published evidence describing HIT type II as an antibody-mediated condition involving platelet factor-4-heparin complexes, leading to platelet activation, consumption, and a paradoxical hypercoagulable state (References).

 Previous studies have demonstrated that unfractionated heparin is associated with a higher incidence of HIT compared to low-molecular-weight heparins, particularly in surgical and hospitalized patients.
-The findings in this case align with literature reports highlighting the increased vulnerability of elderly patients to adverse drug reactions due to altered pharmacodynamics, comorbid conditions, and prior heparin exposure.
+The findings in this case align with literature reports highlighting the increased vulnerability of elderly patients to adverse drug reactions due to altered pharmacodynamics, comorbid conditions, and prior heparin exposure (References).
 Early identification of HIT is essential, as continued heparin therapy may result in serious complications such as deep vein thrombosis, pulmonary embolism, or arterial thrombosis.

 Key Takeaways